-Because the Class 2M-1, Class 2M-2A, Class 2M-2B Notes and Class 2B Notes correspond to the Class 2M-1, Class 2M-2A, Class 2M-2B and Class 2B Reference Tranches, respectively, any Tranche Write-up Amounts allocated to the Class 2M-1, Class 2M-2A, Class 2M-2B or Class 2B Reference Tranche will result in a corresponding increase in the Class Principal Balance of the Class 2M-1, Class 2M-2A, Class 2M-2B or Class 2B Notes, as applicable (without regard to any exchanges of Group 2 Exchangeable Notes for Group 2 RCR Notes for such Payment Date).
-If any Group 2 RCR Notes are held by Holders, any Tranche Write-up Amount that is allocable to the related Group 2 Exchangeable Notes will be allocated to increase the Class Principal Balance or Class Notional Amount, as applicable, of the related Group 2 RCR Notes.
+Because the Class 2M-1, Class 2M-2A, Class 2M-2B Notes and Class 2B Notes correspond to the Class 2M-1, Class 2M-2A, Class 2M-2B and Class 2B Reference Tranches, respectively, any Tranche Write-up Amounts allocated to the Class 2M-1, Class 2M-2A, Class 2M-2B or Class 2B Reference Tranche will result in a corresponding increase in the Class Principal Balance of the Class 2M-1, Class 2M-2B or Class 2B Notes, as applicable (without regard to any exchanges of Exchangeable Notes for RCR Notes for such Payment Date).
+If any RCR Notes are held by Holders, any Tranche Write-up Amount that is allocable to the related Exchangeable Notes will be allocated to increase the Class Principal Balance or Class Notional Amount, as applicable, of the RCR Notes.